What is micro self-care and how could it boost your accounting team’s productivity?

 4. Rethink meetings

 Take a look at your next week’s worth of meetings—are they all needed?
-Can some of them be handled in collaboration tools, like Slack or Microsoft Teams, or in your workflow management software, like Karbon?
+Can some of them be handled in collaboration tools, like Slack or Microsoft Teams?
+Or asynchronously in your practice management tool or with video recording apps like Loom?

 Embed micro-self care into your culture and reap the benefits